Standard Terms For The Supply Of Goods And/Or Services

 2.7 The words “including” and “in particular” are without limitation.

-2.9 Any reference to a document or instrument includes the document or instrument as ceded, delegated, novated, altered, supplemented or replaced from time to time.
+2.9 Any reference to a document or instrument includes the document or instrument as it may be ceded, delegated, novated, altered, supplemented, or replaced from time to time.

 2.10 A reference to a Party includes that Party’s successors-in-title and permitted assigns.